boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 * **`merch_pp_hash`**:
    This is the hash of the merchant's public parameters.
 It is used as a unique identifier for the merchant and is used by the customer to connect to them. `merch_pp_hash` is set to `SHA3-256(merch_PS_pk, merch_addr, merch_pk)` during the [merchant setup](1-setup.md#Merchant-Setup).
 * **`required_confirmations`**:
    An integer that represents the minimum number of confirmations for an operation on the blockchain to be considered final.
-The value is defined as part of the [global defaults](1-setup.md#Global-defaults).
+This value is defined as part of the [global defaults](1-setup.md#Global-defaults).
 * **`rev_lock`**:
-   The revocation lock contained in a zkChannel state, generated as the SHA3-256 hash digest of the revocation secret.
+   A revocation lock contained in a zkChannel state, generated as the SHA3-256 hash digest of a revocation secret.
-* **`rev_secret`**: The revocation secret that corresponds to a revocation lock.
-The revocation secret is a randomly generated value.
+* **`rev_secret`**: A revocation secret that corresponds to a revocation lock.
+A revocation secret is a randomly generated value.
 * **`self_delay`**:
    This value sets the length of the timeout period during a unilateral closure where the other party must respond.
 The same timeout period is used for [customer initiated](4-channel-closure.md##unilateral-customer-close) unilateral closes and [merchant initiated](4-channel-closure.md##unilateral-merchant-close).
 The value is defined as part of the [global defaults](1-setup.md#Global-defaults).